 Transplant young summer-sown cabbage, broccoli and kale into the ground from cold-frame.

 Sow late summer & Autumn for early spring harvests, including:

 - hardy lettuce (may need cloche protection in cold spells)

 - flat leafed parsley

 - spring cabbage

-- Start harvesting runner beans, parsnip thinnings and cucumbers as they mature.
+- Start harvesting runner beans, parsnip thinnings and courgettes and cucumbers as they mature.

 - Harvest garlic, onions and shallots once the stems start to go yellow.
 Let bulbs dry in the sun – or in a shed or greenhouse – before storing.